 Do you have three days to see Lisbon?
 This is an itinerary especially designed for those planning three days in the Portuguese capital.
 It includes dinner at a fado restaurant and a must-do day trip to Sintra and Cascais.

 Sintra and Cascais make the perfect day trip from Lisbon.
 From Sintra, venture onward to Cabo da Roca and see the westernmost point in mainland Europe.
 Then visit the stunning Ursa and Guincho Beaches, and finish off in Cascais.

-Find out where to see the Christmas lights and decorations in Lisbon, including the shopping streets of the Baixa and Chiado and the giant Christmas tree at the Terreiro do Paço.
+Find out where to see the Christmas lights and decorations in Lisbon, including the twinkling shopping streets of Baixa and Chiado and the giant Christmas tree in Terreiro do Paço.

-Mafra is home of the most important baroque palace in Portugal, while Ericeira is a seaside resort and a surf destination, known for its beauty as well as its break.
-This day trip is perfect for independent travelers, and can also be done as a private tour.
+Mafra is renowned for its convent and palace, regarded as the most important baroque building in Portugal, while Ericeira is a seaside resort and a surf destination, known for its beauty as well as its break.
+This day trip from Lisbon is perfect for independent travelers.

 A day trip to the city of Tomar is the ideal way to get out of Lisbon to explore the Convent of Christ, a Unesco World Heritage Site, and the Castle of Almourol.
 You can take this trip either independently or as part of a tour.